 - Great for small spaces

 First, the pros.
 I have loved my experience with the Higher Dose v4 Sauna Blanket so far and I can already see it becoming a regular part of my routine.
 Though I’m not sure how much I buy some of the supposed benefits like weight loss and detoxification, I’ve found that the relaxation alone is worth it for me.
 It feels so indulgent to take 45 minutes out of my day to lay down in a heated blanket in a dark room while listening to music or a podcast and not worrying about the million things we’re all worried about constantly.
 It’s so refreshing and rejuvenating.
 I’ve also noticed that when I use my sauna blanket, I drink way more water than I would otherwise, which could contribute to the claim of clearer skin.

 Now, the cons.
 Personally, the price is a bit steep for me, but again, if you use it enough it can be pretty easy to justify.
 My only other complaint, really, is the blanket’s size: I wish it was just a few inches longer.
 I’m 6’1 and find that my feet are really jammed at the bottom of the blanket in order for me to feel the heat on my back and shoulders.

 The Bottom Line

-If you’re able to justify the cost, the Higher Dose Sauna Blanket is a truly wonderful way to treat your body and mind to some serious relaxation and mind/body benefits.
+If you’re able to justify the cost, the Higher Dose v4 Sauna Blanket is a truly wonderful way to treat yourself to some serious relaxation and mind/body benefits.